3 terrorists gunned down in encounter in Kashmir; Army major, 4 personnel killed

 As the mopping up exercise was continuing, the third militant started firing, resulting in injuries to other personnel, they said.

-The third militant, who is yet to be identified, continued to move from house to house and carried out surprise attacks that resulted in injuries to the DIG and Brigade Commander as well as another Major.
+Ghazi continued to move from house to house and carried out surprise attacks that resulted in injuries to the DIG and the Brigade Commander as well as another Major.

-The Jaish has claimed responsibility for the February 14 terror attack that targeted a convoy of 78 vehicles on its way from Jammu to Srinagar.
-About 2,500 CRPF personnel were on their way to the valley, many returning to work after leave.

 The Army paid tributes to the fallen soldiers at a solemn ceremony at Badami Bagh Cantonment, headquarters of the 15 Corps here.